 Which of the following is true about the Theory of Reasoned Action?

-It accounts for non-rational motivations for behavior or the barriers people have to overcome
+It accounts for non-rational motivations for behavior or the barriers people have to overcome.

-It is most successful in predicting intention when people have performed the same (or related) behavior in the past
+It is most successful in predicting intention when people have performed the same (or related) behavior in the past.

-The Social Norms component is a good predictor on its own
+The Social Norms component is a good predictor on its own.

-It is applicable to people from varying cultural backgrounds
+It is applicable to people from varying cultural backgrounds.

-It should only be used for communication through social media (such as facebook)
+It should only be used for communication through social media (such as Facebook).

 According to the Theory of Reasoned Action, what determines subjective norms?

-the combination of your evaluation of the behavior AND others’ evaluation of the behavior
+The combination of your evaluation of the behavior AND others’ evaluation of the behavior.

-a combination of your beliefs about the behavior AND your evaluation of the behavior
+A combination of your beliefs about the behavior AND your evaluation of the behavior.

-a combination of your motivation to comply with the wishes of important others AND your beliefs about the behavior
+A combination of your motivation to comply with the wishes of important others AND your beliefs about the behavior.

-a combination of what people who are important to you think about what you should do AND your motivation to comply with their wishes
+A combination of what people who are important to you think about what you should do AND your motivation to comply with their wishes.

+None of the above are correct.

 Mary worked for the University Alumni Foundation, who call Alumni to ask for money for their scholarship program.
 After chatting with the Alumni for a minute, Mary always asked for a $200 donation.
 While Mary was usually unsuccessful at getting a $200 donation, she usually ended up getting a $20 - $50 donation from each call.
 Which strategy was Mary primarily using to get donations?